Fluid Power Industrial Consortium (FPIC)

 - Autonomous Operation

 OEM’s manufacturers, SME’s Distributors and users are encouraged to join.
 The annual consortium membership fee allows the member company to send up to four employees to each of the quarterly seminars.
 There is no registration fee for NFPA member company employees to attend FPIC seminars.
-The second year of the FPIC was a huge success.
-FPIC experienced substantial growth in 2018 increasing Non NFPA consortium members by 350% and total attendance for the year by 61% compared to 2017.
-The average program attendance was 58.
-We are planning on making 2019 even better.
+The third year of the FPIC was a huge success.
+FPIC experienced substantial growth in program attendance in 2019.
+Total attendance increased by more than 39% compared to 2018.
+The average program attendance in 2019 was 80.
+We are planning on making 2020 even better.

 Topics include but are not limited to the following: